-The project provides a number of activities related to the implementation of the strategy of stakeholder involvement - table 5.
+The project provides a number of activities related to the implementation of the strategy of stakeholder involvement - TABLE 5.

-Table 5 Budget for the implementation of stakeholder involvement strategy
+TABLE 5.
+Budget for the implementation of stakeholder involvement strategy

-Work Package Activity Cost Responsible partner Meeting with residents No. 1 1,600 € County Office in Hajnówka Meeting with residents No. 2 1,600 € County Office in Hajnówka 4.2 Meeting with residents No. 3 1,600 € County Office in Hajnówka Meeting with a transport company No. 1 1,600 € County Office in Hajnówka Meeting with a transport company No. 2 1,600 € County Office in Hajnówka 4.3 Adaptation of a regional spatial plan based on project results 8,000€ County Office in Hajnówka Σ acces on project results 16,000 €
+WORK PACK- AGE ACTIVITY соѕт RESPONSIBLE PARTNER Meeting with residents No. 1 1,600 € County Office in Hajnówka Meeting with residents No. 2 1,600 € County Office in Hajnówka 4.2 Meeting with residents No. 3 1,600 € County Office in Hajnówka Meeting with a transport company No. 1 1,600 € County Office in Hajnówka Meeting with a transport company No. 2 1,600 € County Office in Hajnówka 4.3 Adaptation of a regional spatial plan based on project results 8,000 € County Office in Hajnówka Σ 16,000 €

 The first set of measures relates to Work Package 4.2.
 These activities include five meetings with residents and transport companies aimed at involving stakeholders in terms of the implementation of mobility solutions.
-The cost of these activities is 8,000 €.
+The cost of these activities is $8,000 \in$.